Onex in talks with advisers on future ownership of Emerald -sources

 By Amy-Jo Crowley and Milana Vinn

-LONDON, Sept 26 (Reuters) - Onex ONEX.TO has been in talks with potential advisers about the future ownership of Emerald EEX.N, a U.S.-based trade show organiser, amid a post-pandemic rebound in the business events sector, two people familiar with the matter told Reuters.
+LONDON, Sept 26 (Reuters) - Onex ONEX.TO has been in talks with potential advisers about the future ownership of Emerald EEX.N, a U.S.-based trade show organiser, as the business events sector has rebounded from the pandemic, two people familiar with the matter told Reuters.

 The Toronto-based buyout group has discussed options such as a full or partial sale of its 90.7% stake in Emerald, the people said, speaking on condition of anonymity.
 It may kick off an auction process at the end of the year or early next year, one of the people added.